what to bring and other important questions

 Yes, however remember there will be limited - if any - opportunity to recharge them so make sure to bring spare batteries.
 Solar chargers can also be a useful alternative.
 Sleeping with your electronic items in your sleeping bag can help to keep them warm and preserve the battery life on cold nights.

 You will need to drink roughly 5 liters (about a gallon and a half) per day - this is vital to remain hydrated and help your body acclimatize.
-You can carry your water in regular bottles or in a water bladder depending on your preference.
+You can carry your water in regular bottles, in a water bladder, or a combination of both depending on your preference.

 How should I carry my water?